bendoz0/sendudes/README.md

 ### Sending Messages Only
 1. Navigate to the Send Page
 2. Type your message in the text field
-3. Select the receiving device
+3. Select the receiving device to send
-4. Tap send to transmit your message

 ### Receiving Files and Messages
 1. Navigate to the Receive Page
 2. Ensure your device is discoverable